Altova website: EDI mapping

 SAP IDocs (intermediate documents) documents are used to exchange business data between SAP R/3 and non-SAP applications.
 The documents are a form of intermediate data storage which can be exchanged between different systems.

-Note that the default installed version is SWIFT 2021.
+MapForce supports the following SWIFT MT releases: 2019 or newer.
+Note that the default installed version is SWIFT 2022.

 Support for mapping data to or from SWIFT MX / ISO 20022 formats is implicit, since these formats are XML based.